steve-dave8/Animal-Flow-Sequence-Builder/README.md

 * An index to look up moves individually

 * Options to save flows and manage saved flows.
+Option to create account for saving flows so they can be accessed from any device.

 ## Project Status
 ### Upcoming
 * Ongoing addition of movements to the backend.
-* Option to create account for saving flows.
+* Addition of callout shorthand.

+### Bugs
+* If a user was logged in and selected a saved flow from their account then after logging out the 'delete' and 'clear' icons in the SavedFlows component are still visible.
+The selected flow is also still visible even though now it can not be reselected while logged out.
+Possible solutions: lift state up to the highest level (App component) OR use Redux.

 ## More Info
 See the official website for Animal Flow to learn more about this movement system: <https://animalflow.com/>